 A History of Mishaps

-1907 was also the year the Captain Smith made a statement that would later become an often quoted with a sense of irony.
-In an interview with a New York Times reporter, in May 1907, he said the following:
+1907 was also the year the Captain Smith made a statement that would later become often quoted, often with a sense of irony.
+In an interview with a New York Times reporter, in May 1907, he allegedly said the following:

 When anyone asks me how I can best describe my experience in nearly 40 years at sea, I merely say- uneventful.
 Of course there have been winter storms and gales and fog and the like, but in all my experience I have never been in an accident of any sort worth speaking about.
 I have seen but one vessel in distress in all my years at sea- a brig, the crew of which was taken off in a small boat in charge of my third officer.
 I never saw a wreck and have never wrecked, nor was I ever in any predicament that threatened to end in disaster of any sort.
 You see, I am not very good material for a story.
 (April 16, 1912, New York Times)